percona/pxb-docs/docs/xtrabackup-option-reference.md

 Controls how Percona XtraBackup combines reads of changed pages during incremental backups with page tracking.

-The default value, `auto`, measures storage performance at the start of the backup and determines the appropriate gap for each tablespace based on the storage characteristics and page size.
+The default value, auto, measures storage performance at the start of the backup and determines the appropriate gap for each tablespace based on the storage characteristics and page size.

 The option accepts the following values: